-In accordance with Government guidance, we have been allocated a number of digital devices that have been issued to families to provide a device on which they can access Google Classroom.
-Places in school have also been offered to children who do not have a digital device or online access at home.
+In accordance with Government guidance, we have been allocated a number of digital devices that can be issued to families to provide a device on which they can access Google Classroom.
+Please contact the school should you have difficulties accessing the internet at home, as the school may be able to provide a device and/or arrange for an internet connection to be provided for your home.